Fundamental theorem of Riemannian geometry

-In the mathematical field of Riemannian geometry, the fundamental theorem of Riemannian geometry states that on any Riemannian manifold (or pseudo-Riemannian manifold) there is a unique affine connection that is torsion-free and metric-compatible, called the Levi-Civita connection or (pseudo-)Riemannian connection of the given metric.
-Because it is canonically defined by such properties, often this connection is automatically used when given a metric.
+The fundamental theorem of Riemannian geometry states that on any Riemannian manifold (or pseudo-Riemannian manifold) there is a unique affine connection that is torsion-free and metric-compatible, called the Levi-Civita connection or (pseudo-)Riemannian connection of the given metric.
+Because it is canonically defined by such properties, this connection is often automatically used when given a metric.

-Statement of the theorem
+Statement

+The theorem can be stated as follows: